Back to Blog

 Frequently Asked Questions

 What time does Sixpence None the Richer typically take the stage?
-Doors usually open around 7:00 PM.
-If there's a support act, they typically start around 7:30 PM or 8:00 PM, playing for about 30-40 minutes.
-Sixpence None the Richer usually begin their set between 8:45 PM and 9:15 PM, concluding their performance around 10:30 PM or 11:00 PM, depending on the total set length and any encores.
+Doors for Sixpence None the Richer concerts usually open around 7:00 PM.
+If there's a supporting act, they typically begin around 7:45 PM for 30-45 minutes.
+Sixpence None the Richer would then be expected to take the stage around 9:00 PM, with the concert concluding around 10:30 PM to 11:00 PM, allowing for encore performances.

 What are age restrictions?
 Islington Assembly Hall is generally an 18+ venue for evening concerts.
-It's advisable to check the specific ticket details, but assume it is an 18+ event, and valid photo ID will be required for entry.
+It's always best to check the specific event listing, but for Sixpence None the Richer, assume it will be 18+, and you will likely need to bring valid photo ID.

 Top Tips for Sixpence None the Richer at Islington Assembly Hall